koen84/elrond-go-scripts-v2/README.md

 - script.sh - main script

 #### Mandatory things to add:
-- variables.cfg - here you must specify the home folder path and user name for the remote machines
+- variables.cfg - here you must specify the home folder path and user name for the remote machines and you have the option to use a custom port for ssh
 - target_ips - create this file inside the scripts folder abd add all of your remote machines ips inside (with newline after each one)
 - .identity - create this file inside the scripts configs folder and add your PEM (ssh keys) name and path using this format:
 ```